Recognising Aboriginal and Torres Strait Islander People in the Australian Constitution

 The Australian Government, the Opposition, the Australian Greens and the Independent members of Parliament all support recognising Aboriginal and Torres Strait Islander Australians in the Constitution and have agreed to hold a referendum to address this silence and recognise Indigenous people in our founding national document.

-In fact, the Federal Parliament has now passed an Act of Recognition, expressing it’s support for recognition of the First Australians.
-This is an historic step on the path to a referendum to recognise Aboriginal and Torres Strait Islander People in our nations founding document – the Constitution.
+In fact, the Federal Parliament has now passed an Act of Recognition, expressing its support for recognition of the First Australians.
+This is an historic step on the path to a referendum to recognise Aboriginal and Torres Strait Islander People in our nation’s founding document – the Constitution.
+Currently the parliament is working on the exact model and the major parties are working out a timeline for a proposal to be put before the Australian people.

 Constitutional recognition is the right thing to do and can ensure our Constitution reflects modern Australian values and formally recognises the unique place of Aboriginal and Torres Strait Islander Peoples in the history of this country.